Or are we chained to our mistakes?

 “Do we have any real financial options or, will the consequences of the financial choices we’ve already made, lead to an inevitable, bleak financial future?”

 This morning I pulled out credit card statements for the last three months (I know, my life is very exciting).
-As you know, as part of the Late-Starter Journey I’m paying down my credit-card debt (bad-debt) with the intention of closing the account as soon as possible (I have a ten-month target for this).
+As you know, as part of the Late-Starter Journey I’m paying down my credit-card debt (part of basic personal finance) with the intention of closing the account as soon as possible (I have a ten-month target for this).

 Working through my statements, through those financial choices, was pretty scary.
 My statements reflect the consequences of many past financial choices.
 I quickly realized that even without using my cards (I am not going to be paying for anything on credit and only paying the debt down), the finance charges are crazy.